datadryad/dryad-app/README.md

-When generating multiple files, the script pulls from a relatively small pool of randomly generated authors (1000), publishers (100), and resource types (20), so that files generated in the same session wills haer some metadata field values.
+When generating multiple files, the script pulls from a relatively small pool of randomly generated authors (1000), publishers (100), and resource types (20), so that files generated in the same session will share some metadata field values.
 The MIME types of the `<file/>` entries in a single session will also be pulled from a small subset (20) of real MIME types, and the file extensions should match, but the MIME types, being randomly selected, are likely to be nonsensical.